jdmar3/comp426/content/syllabus/grading.md

 | Demo | Walkthrough/clickthrough screencap demo of your app and presentation to class. | 50,000 |
 | **Total**  |   | **300,000** |

 Every member of your team will receive the same number of points for the final project.

+The grade breakdown will not be more granular than what is listed above.
+Your team's project must have the five components above.

 You will check in with a TA assigned to your team throughout the semester as you plan and build.
 We will give you qualitative feedback on your work throughout and as part of the final presentation.